AlgorithemJourney/DanielInterivewAlgorithm/README.md

 ### This is the material of Daniel Interview Algorithm

 ---
-#Contentd
+# Content

-Chpater 1 Stack and Queue
+> Chpater 1 Stack and Queue
+- Design a new Stack with Getmin function

+### Countinue...